how to change the law

 You can organize a group of people to engage in the process.

 You could pull people together in meetings, or develop a signed petition on an issue, like Beverly Smith did to bring attention to the issue of Special and Campus Police Officers operating in DC and to change the law on how these security personnel operate.
+Similarly, the DC Public Restrooms campaign pulled a small group of people together to push the city to make safe and clean pubic restrooms available to everyone.

 You can join a group of others who are working to change a law in DC.